MarcElrick/level-4-individual-project/timelog.md

 ## 14 Jan 2020

 - _2 hours_ - Created powerpoint with evaluation plan.
 This will be used to give participants an idea of what to expect.

+## 18 Jan 2020

+- _2 hours_ - Attempted to fix mac build.
+This failed.
+I believe it may have something to do with Big Sur.